Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 I will be having a third child.

-My wife and I were talking about it, but now I know that combo is on the table.
+My wife and I were talking about it, but now, no, that combo is on the table.

-and the price controls and market regulations imposed by the federal
+and the price controls and market regulations imposed by the Federal Aeronautics Board,

-he just built an empire from it.
-And basically
+cutting everyone else, but they couldn't stop him, and then he just built an empire from it.

 So we can thank Roland King.